kauri-io/archive/docs/POA Tutorial series/xdai.md

 ---
 title: xDai
 summary: The xDai Chain xDai is a blockchain based on Ethereum that uses Dai as its currency.
 It features 5-second block speed, a gas price fixed at 1 GWei, free capacity for blocks, and a fixed platform usage price.
 Using a proof of autonomy consensus, its a fast and cost-efficient chain.
-Fun Fact  The Burner Wallet featured at EthDenver 2019 ran on the xDai network!
+Fun Fact- The Burner Wallet featured at EthDenver 2019 ran on the xDai network!
 The wallet allows the user to exchange currencies through a QR code scanner.
 To learn more about its success follow the link.
 What is Dai?
 authors:
   - Juliette Rocco (@jmrocco)
 date: 2019-04-02